mnapoli/BlackBox/doc/examples/php-di.md

 # BlackBox with [PHP-DI](http://php-di.org/)

-If you are using [PHP-DI](http://php-di.org/) as a dependency injection container, here is an example a file storage with JSON encoding:
+If you are using [PHP-DI](http://php-di.org/) as a dependency injection container, here is an example of configuration for a file storage with JSON encoding:

 ```php
 <?php